How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

-The evaluation of the fairness for Adult Income data set is shown in Figure~\ref{adult}(a--d).
-The first observation is that $f_1$ does not always perform better than the baseline method for $k=0$.
+\paragraph{Fairness -- Adult Income} The evaluation of the fairness for Adult Income data set is shown in Figure~\ref{adult}(\subref{adult_fair_dp}, \subref{adult_fair_eo}, \subref{adult_fair_fp} \& \subref{adult_fair_tp}).
+The first observation is that $f_{pre}$ does not always perform better than the baseline method for $k=0$.
 More specifically, it only performs better for demographic parity.
-All the methods perform well on an absolute scale for true positive. $f_3$ clearly shows a different behaviour to the other methods.
+All the methods perform well on an absolute scale for true positive. $f_{post}$ clearly shows a different behaviour to the other methods.